jwerre/image-charts/README.md

 # Image Charts Node.js Library

-The ImageCharts Node library provides convenient access to the ImageCharts API from applications written in server-side JavaScript.
+The ImageCharts Node library provides convenient access to the [ImageCharts API](https://documentation.image-charts.com/) from applications written in server-side JavaScript.

-*NOTE: This has not been tested on Windows*
+*NOTE: This has not been tested on Windows or the browser*

 ## Installation